 Leadership is a a skill that is learned, practiced, developed and refined over time.
 Become a better leader by tapping into the unlimited power of collaboration, confidence, and creativity.Train your skills

 Learning from Lean In

 Fast forward to 2018 when I learned that adidas and Sheryl Sandberg’s foundation, Lean In, had formed a partnership to promote equal pay and create awareness about the gender pay gap.
-As a result of that collaboration, Sheryl Sandberg visited our Portland offices to speak with our global Chief Human Resources Officer, Karen Parkin, and our employees about equality in the workplace.
+As a result of that collaboration, Sheryl Sandberg visited our Portland offices to speak with our global Chief Human Resources Officer at the time, and our employees about equality in the workplace.

-We are now preparing for our third year of Mentoring Circles, with Lean In providing the framework, materials for topics, training for facilitators, guidance and support for participants.
+We are now preparing for our third year of the Mentoring Circles Program, with Lean In providing the framework, materials for topics, training for facilitators, guidance and support for participants.

 We are also working together to create awareness on Equal Pay Days throughout the year: Equal Pay Day for all women was on April 10; Black Women’s Equal Pay Day was just last week on August 7; and Latina Women’s Equal Pay Day is coming up on November 1.
 These dates signify how far into 2018 women would have to work to earn the same income men earned in a single year in 2017.
 As a key topic that often arises in Mentoring Circles, I’m proud to work for a company that takes a stand on such an important issue.

 The biggest challenge I’ve faced in leading our Mentoring Circle effort at adidas is finding women leaders who are available to facilitate groups.
 We had nearly 50 people who wanted to participate and had to be waitlisted during the 2017 session.